Skip to the content.

 static int numfree = 0;

-there exists per process global variable named free_list
+There exists a per-process global variable named free_list

-if we create a new list object, the memory request is delegate to CPython’s memory management system
+If we create a new list object, the memory request is delegated to CPython’s memory management system

 a = list()